sochi/php-nginx/README.md

 The repository already contains a default server configuration that might be sufficient in most cases.
-When necessary it can be extended (rather than replaced completely) by providing one or more `.conf` files.
+When necessary it can be extended (rather than replaced completely) by providing one or more `.default_conf` files.

 The default server only uses HTTP and listens on port 8080.
 This is done to ease the server configuration.
 HTTPS can be terminated before the requests are